Apollo's fourth-quarter earnings plunge as asset sales slow

 The decline was smaller than analysts expected partly because of gains in Apollo’s real estate and credit holdings.
 Rival Blackstone Group Inc last month reported a 60% rise in fourth-quarter distributable earnings.

-Apollo’s Chief Executive Officer Leon Black said last week he would step down after the firm investigated his ties to the late financier and convicted sex offender Jeffrey Epstein.
-Black was cleared of any wrongdoing but still announced he would leave by July.
+Last week, Apollo’s Chief Executive Officer Leon Black said he would step down after the firm investigated his ties to the late financier and convicted sex offender Jeffrey Epstein.
+Black was cleared of any wrongdoing but announced he would retire by July and only keep his role as chairman.

 Apollo’s lower earnings were not tied to Black’s investigation though some investors held back on new fund commitments as they awaited the results.
 The firm said assets under management increased $22 billion in the fourth quarter to $455.5 billion.

-Instead, the earnings drop was driven by Apollo cashing out much less on companies it owns, resulting in a 92% drop in performance fees in its private equity business.
+Apollo’s earnings drop was driven by its cashing out much less on companies it owns, resulting in a 92% drop in performance fees in its private equity business.

 Distributable earnings (DE), the cash available for paying dividends to shareholders, fell to $317.4 million from $454.9 million a year earlier.
 Apollo’s DE per share of 72 cents surpassed the average analyst forecast of 50 cents, according to Refinitiv data.